Why are employees being asked to join health insurance plans?

 Worcester, MA 01608

-Can employees purchase a plan before their coverage begins?
+Can I purchase a plan before my coverage begins?

-Employees who are waiting for benefit coverage to begin can purchase coverage directly from Commonwealth Choice on a post-tax basis by visiting MAhealthconnector.org and purchasing a plan through the “Individual and Family” shopping option.
-They may also call 1-877-MA-ENROLL .
+Employees who are on a waiting period for benefit coverage to begin can purchase coverage directly from Commonwealth Choice on a post-tax basis by visiting MAhealthconnector.org and purchasing a plan through the “Individual and Family” shopping option.
+They may also call 1-877-MA-ENROLL.
 Persons who are hearing impaired may use TTY service by calling 1-888-213-8163.
 All such activity will occur outside the Commonwealth’s Section 125 plan and will not be deducted through payroll.
 Thus, it will not receive the pre-tax benefit.

 Is an employee who is eligible for GIC coverage also eligible for coverage under the Section 125 plan for non-GIC eligible employees during the two month waiting period before GIC benefits begin?